 The Company's capital structure consists of common stock, Class A common stock and preferred stock.
-As of March 31, 2022, the Company was authorized to issue 100,000,000 shares of common stock, 3,900,000 shares of Class A common stock and 10,000,000 shares of preferred stock.
+As of June 30, 2022, the Company was authorized to issue 200,000,000 shares of common stock, 3,900,000 shares of Class A common stock and 10,000,000 shares of preferred stock.
 The Company has designated 2,978 of the 10,000,000 authorized shares of preferred stock as non-voting Series A convertible preferred stock and 15,800 of the 10,000,000 authorized shares of preferred stock as non-voting Series A-1 convertible preferred stock.
-As of March 31, 2022, the Company had 50,872,734 shares of common stock, 3,819,732 shares of Class A common stock, 1,697 shares of Series A convertible preferred stock and 15,800 shares of Series A-1 convertible preferred stock outstanding and issued.
+As of June 30, 2022, the Company had 50,884,796 shares of common stock, 3,819,732 shares of Class A common stock, 1,697 shares of Series A convertible preferred stock and 15,800 shares of Series A-1 convertible preferred stock outstanding and issued.

 On February 15, 2022, the Company entered into a Stock Purchase Agreement (the "Stock Purchase Agreement") with Gilead, that requires Gilead, at the Company's option, to purchase up to \$35.0 million of the Company's common stock.
-On February 15, 2022, Gilead purchased an initial amount of 1,666,666 unregistered shares of the Company's common stock in exchange for \$5.0 million in cash at a purchase price per share equal to \$3.00.
+On February 15, 2022, Gilead purchased an initial amount of 1,666,666 shares of the Company's common stock in exchange for \$5.0 million in cash at a purchase price per share equal to \$3.00.
 Pursuant to the terms of the Stock Purchase Agreement, the Company may require Gilead to purchase the balance of the \$30.0 million of common stock, at the discretion of the Company, in one or two subsequent purchases at a price equal to the volume weighted average purchase price preceding such purchase, as defined in the Stock Purchase Agreement, plus, for the first subsequent purchase, which can be up to the full \$30.0 million balance, a premium of 30%.
 The Company's right to sell shares of its common stock to Gilead is subject to specified limitations, including a limitation that prevents the Company from requesting purchases of shares of common stock by Gilead that would result in a beneficial ownership of more than 19.9% of the total number of outstanding shares of common stock by Gilead.
-At March 31, 2022, this limitation would have prevented the Company to request from Gilead the purchase of the full \$30.0 million balance of the investment commitment.
-The Company agreed to file a registration statement on Form S-3 to register for resale the shares of common stock issued to Gilead within six months from the issuance of the initial 1,666,666 shares of common stock, and within four months for any additional issuances of common stock to Gilead.
+At June 30, 2022, this limitation would have prevented the Company from requesting that Gilead purchase the full \$30.0 million balance of the investment commitment.
+The Company agreed to file a registration statement on Form S-3 to register for resale any additional shares of common stock issued to Gilead within four months from issuance.